Southwestern Baked Sweet Potato Bar

 Unlock this meal along with hundreds of smart meal plans and never stress about "What's for dinner?" againTry for free

 Heat oven to 425F / 218C.
 Line a sheet pan with foil or brush with some oil.

 Rub sweet potato halves on all sides with some oil.
 Place potatoes cut-side down on sheet pan.
 Season the tops with some salt.
 Transfer to the oven and roast until potatoes can be easily pierced with a fork, ~30 minutes.

-When sweet potatoes are nearly finished, heat a skillet or nonstick pan with first portion of cooking oil over medium heat.
-Add broccoli to heated pan and saute until broccoli is starting to brown in spots.
+To heated pan add broccoli and saute until broccoli is starting to brown in spots.
 Add water to pan (carefully because it will steam and may splatter) and cover with a lid.
 Steam broccoli until nearly tender, 3 to 4 minutes.

 Remove lid and continue cooking broccoli until excess water has cooked off.
 Season broccoli with lemon juice and some salt.
 Transfer broccoli to a serving bowl.

-Set out toppings - cheese, broccoli, green onions, tomatoes, corn and beans, pepitas, salsa, and crema.
+Set out toppings - bacon, broccoli, green onions, tomatoes, pepitas, salsa, and sauce.